JasonEtco/nunjucks-pre-lexer/README.md

 ### Ease of writing templates

 Asynchronous templating is a challenge - Nunjucks has shaky support, and a good, consistent usage of it requires some funky filters.
-This avoids any need for "intentional" asynchronicity.
+This avoids any need for "intentional" asynchronicity by pre-fetching any data that the template needs.